-Anyone who has ever suffered from depression will have probably been told at some point to work out and address what their triggers are.
+Anyone who has ever suffered with symptoms of depression will have probably been told at some point to work out and address what their triggers are.

 Triggers are the things that bring on your feelings of depression and they are different for everyone.
-Recognizing these triggers is vital if you are going to overcome your depression but avoiding them can be incredibly difficult.
+Recognizing these triggers is vital in overcoming your depression but avoiding them can be incredibly difficult.
 This is often why they are triggers in the first place.

 While the process is different for everyone, there are certain steps you can take to help you avoid your depression triggers.
 Let’s break down some of the most common depression triggers and look at what steps you can take to avoid them.

 In a lot of cases, this can be easier said than done but making sure you try to manage your money properly can go a long way to helping you avoid depression.

 Overspending money and finding yourself in financial difficulty can lead to anxiety and can also continue to spiral if you do not manage to get it under control.
 This is one of the biggest and most common depression triggers.